Earl Grey Bubble Tea

 Expert Tips

-- For the best bubble tea, serve the tapioca balls while they’re warm, but not hot.
-Allow boba to cool slightly.
+- For the best bubble tea, serve the tapioca balls while they’re very warm, but not too hot.
+Allow boba to cool slightly so you don’t burn your mouth.

 - Bubble teas should be served with a wide straw so that with each sip, you’ll get a couple of tapioca balls.
 Make sure to chew the tapioca balls instead of swallowing them whole.